 At the same time, 60% of Google searches now end without a click.
 Google's AI Overviews appear in roughly 25% of search results, up from 13% just a year earlier.
 When those AI summaries appear, click-through rates to traditional organic results drop by up to 58%.

 Gartner projects that traditional search engine volume will decline by 25% by the end of 2026.
-And here's the number that should get your attention: visitors arriving from AI-powered search convert at 4.4 times the rate of traditional organic visitors.
+And here is the number that should get your attention: visitors arriving from AI-powered search convert at 4.4 times the rate of traditional organic visitors.
 In our data at ClickedOn, the conversion rate is 10x higher for AI traffic.
 When a user visits your site after doing all the background work on an LLM, they have already made their decision.
 The traffic is smaller, but it is dramatically more valuable, and being visible during the early LLM conversation is key.

 The discipline of optimising content for AI-generated answers has at least half a dozen names circulating right now.
 GEO (Generative Engine Optimisation) is the most widely adopted term, used by Princeton/IIT Delhi researchers and the GEO Conference series.
 AEO (Answer Engine Optimisation) was originally coined for voice search and is now largely subsumed by GEO.
 LLMO (Large Language Model Optimisation) is technically precise but narrow, focusing on LLMs specifically rather than the broader AI search ecosystem.
 AI SEO is the colloquial catch-all, widely understood but can confuse AI-powered SEO tools with the discipline itself.